Attractions near Our Inn in Vermont

 The Woodstock and Quechee areas abound in quaint shops, galleries, and antique stores specializing in high-quality items from local craftsmen and from around the world.
 You might consider visiting F.H.
 Gillingham’s General Store, the Quechee Gorge Village, or the Bridgewater Mill Marketplace.

-The Appalachian Trail is just a few minutes' drive from our door, and the Long Trail (where you will find the popular Robert Frost Trail) is a short drive into the Green Mountain National Forest.
+The Appalachian Trail is just a few minutes’ drive from our door, and the Long Trail is a short drive into the Green Mountain National Forest.
 For a short hike you might consider the trail to the top of Mount Tom overlooking the village of Woodstock or perhaps a trip down into the bottom of the Quechee Gorge.
-We also have some well barked but semi-improved trails through the woods at our Maple Leaf inn.
+You can walk down to Silver Lake and hike the trails through the state park.
 Keep an eye out for deer, moose, and black bear, oh my!

 Horseback Riding/Carriage Rides